How to Buy Discount San Francisco Zoo Tickets: 9 Ways to Save

 • Children (under 2): Free

-Besides, the San Francisco Zoo hosts free admission on select days throughout the year for San Francisco residents.
+Additionally, the San Francisco Zoo offers free admission on select days throughout the year to San Francisco residents.
 Check the ticket page for more details.

 A Bengal tiger rests in its enclosure.